luxonis/depthai-docs-website/source/pages/faq.rst

 Yes.
 DepthAI is architected to put as-little-as-possible burden on the host.
 So even with a Raspberry Pi you can run a handful of DepthAI with the Pi and not burden the Pi CPU.

-See :ref:`here <Multiple DepthAI per Host>` for instructions on how to do so.
+See `here <https://docs.luxonis.com/projects/api/en/latest/tutorials/multiple/>`__ for instructions on how to do so.

 Is DepthAI OpenVINO Compatible?
 ###############################